BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

 To allow everybody to adopt this specification, we define a **HTTP** api.
 We purposefully decided against a lightning native api to not have to rely on any lightning implementation developers time and therefore reduced adoption potential.

-> **Note** Some requirements are subtle; we have tried to highlight motivations and reasoning behind the results you see here.
+Some requirements are subtle; we have tried to highlight motivations and reasoning behind the results you see here.
 I'm sure we've fallen short; if you find any part confusing or wrong, please contact us and help us improve.

+## Date types

+### Datetime

+All datetimes are represented as [ISO8601](https://en.wikipedia.org/wiki/ISO_8601) in the form of `2023-02-23T08:47:30.511Z` UTC.

+> **Rational** ISO8601 is human readable, it's a standard endorsed by [W3C](http://www.w3.org/TR/NOTE-datetime), and [RFC3339](https://www.rfc-editor.org/rfc/rfc3339) and supported widely.

+### Satoshi

+All satoshi values MUST be represented as string and NOT integer values.
+Make sure you check your integer limits.

+> **Rational** Plenty of json parsers use a 32bit signed integer for integer parsing.
+Max safe value is 2,147,483,647; 2,147,483,647sat = BTC21.474,836,47 which is too low.

 ## API intro